Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed `AmbientDamage` when used with `IsRailgun=yes` being cut off by elevation changes.
 - Fixed railgun and fire particles being cut off by elevation changes.
 - Fixed teleport units' (for example CLEG) frozen-still timer being cleared after load game.
+- Aircraft docking on buildings now respect `[AudioVisual]`->`PoseDir` as the default setting and do not always land facing north or in case of pre-placed buildings, the building's direction.
+- Spawned aircraft now align with the spawner's facing when landing.

 ## Fixes / interactions with other extensions